 The Petitioner will utilize electric heat pumps for heating and cooling in all buildings in order to reduce fossil fuel use unless another technology becomes available that is at least as equally efficient and environmentally sustainable.

-Where applicable, the Petitioner will utilize electric “Energy Star” appliances, except that domestic hot water equipment may utilize natural gas as an energy source.
+For all residential units, and in all other spaces where applicable, the Petitioner will utilize electric “Energy Star” appliances (or functional equivalent), except that domestic hot water equipment may utilize natural gas as an energy source.

-To the greatest extent feasible, building roofs will be utilized to take advantage of outdoor opportunities and amenities for residents and/or for implementation of sustainable strategies including photovoltaic panels, green roofs and reflective roof materials.
+All building roofs that are not essential locations for mechanical systems (which Petitioner will make every effort to consolidate) and not desirable for residential outdoor space shall be solar ready.
+To the greatest extent feasible, the Petitioner will utilize such building roofs for actual installation and implementation of sustainable strategies including photovoltaic panels, green roofs and/or reflective roof materials.
+A final roof mapping plan for the Project shall be submitted to the Director of Planning and Development for review and approval prior to the issuance of the first building permit for any new vertical construction.

 Bicycle parking/storage will be provided for at least 1,100 bicycles.